Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Fermionic basis and bosonic basis

 \subsection{Fermionic basis}

-Let us consider the action of the antisymmetrization operator to a basis of $H_{N}$, i.e.
+Let us consider the action of the antisymmetrization operator to a basis of $H_{N}$, i.e.,

 where the permutation acts on the index of the degree of freedom.
-If we consider the states $\lbrace \alpha_i \rbrace$ as row indices and the degrees of freedom $\lbrace x_j \rbrace$ as column indices, the function obtained is the determinant (see $\eqref{eq: determperrighe}$) of the matrix whose element is given by
+If we consider the states $\lbrace \alpha_i \rbrace$ as row indices and the degrees of freedom $\lbrace x_j \rbrace$ as column indices, the function is obtained by multiplying $(N!)^{-1}$ by the determinant (see $\eqref{eq: determperrighe}$) of the matrix whose element is given by $\lbrace \varphi_{\alpha_{i}}(x_{j}) \rbrace$.
 However, if we swap two indices in the determinant formula, e.g. give $\alpha_1$ to the second particle and $\alpha_2$ to the first particle, the determinant changes at most by one sign, but it is the same state, whereas the basis must consist of states orthogonal to each other.
 Accordingly, given $\varphi^{(A,N)}_{\alpha_1,\ldots,\alpha_N}(x_1,\ldots,x_N)$, one must arrange the states without repetition and respecting the experimental evidence that the lowest-energy states are occupied first.
 One possible way is to arrange them in ascending order

 where the chain of inequalities is to be interpreted as follows: the states are arranged in ascending order according to the quantum number \(n\); whenever two particles possess the same \(n\), they necessarily differ in their spin quantum number \(\sigma\).
 This reconstruction captures the essence of the fermionic phenomenology embodied in the Pauli exclusion principle.
 The object